 Almost 85% of B2B decision makers start their buying process with a referral.
 Current and former clients who are happy with your manufacturing work are your best promoters–and sometimes, positive word-of-mouth can be worth more than every digital marketing tactic under the sun.
 Turning word of mouth into a strategy can be difficult, but it’s an important component for manufacturing companies to consider.
-ZAG FIRST is a digital marketing agency for manufacturing companies, and in this post, we’ll outline a few tips from our years of experience with construction clients.
+ZAG FIRST is a digital marketing agency for manufacturing companies, and in this post, we’ll outline a few tips from our years of experience with manufacturing clients.

 #1: The best time to ask for a referral is after closing a deal